esperanto-tx/esperanto-tx.github.io/pages/pages-root-folder/index.md

 ---
 ----------------
 #### eo
 *Bonvenon* al nia klubo.
-Ni kunvenas monate en la Komuna Ĉambro "Community Room" de la supervendejo, "Central Market" ĉe la vojkruĉo de “Lovers Lane” kaj “Greenville Avenue” en dalaso.
+Ni kunvenas monate en la Komuna Ĉambro de la supervendejo, "Central Market" ĉe la vojkruĉo de “Lovers Lane” kaj “Greenville Avenue” en dalaso.
 - - - - - - - - -
 #### en
 *Welcome* to our club.
 We meet every month en the Community Room in the supermarket, Central Market, at the corner of Lovers Ln. and Greenville Avenue in Dallas.
 See our "Kunvenoj/Meetings" page for a map to our meeting place.